webrtc-rs/webrtc/examples/README.md

 - ✅ [ICE TCP Active-Passive](ice-tcp-active-passive) Example ice-tcp-active-passive demonstrates RTC's ICE TCP active mode abilities.
 - ✅ [Stats](stats): Stats demonstrates how to use the webrtc-stats implementation provided by WebRTC-rs.
+- ✅ [Custom Runtime](custom-runtime): Example custom-runtime demonstrates that webrtc-rs is runtime-agnostic by implementing the `Runtime` trait over `async-executor` + `async-io` — neither Tokio nor smol — and injecting it with `with_runtime`.
+Run it with `--no-default-features` to prove nothing in the library is hard-wired to a built-in runtime.

 ### TODO